jaredh159/tailwind-react-native-classnames/readme.md

 // -> { paddingTop: 24, backgroundColor: 'rgba(219, 234, 254, 1)' }
 ```

-In the spirit of Tailwindcss's intuitive responsive prefix syntax, `@jaredh159/twrn` adds
+In the spirit of Tailwindcss's intuitive responsive prefix syntax, `twrn` adds support for
-support for **platform prefixes** to conditionally apply styles based on the current
+**platform prefixes** to conditionally apply styles based on the current platform:
-platform:

 ```js
 // 😎 styles only added if platform matches